Tizi-Development/Tizi-Development/README.md

         I'm Tizian.<br>
         - I'm a German Developer and System / Network Manager -
     <br>
-        - I'm from the middle from Germany 📍 Eisenach
+        - I'm from the middle at Germany 📍 Eisenach
 </i><br>

 ### Languages